In Love With A Prideful Man? 6 Helpful Tips!

 What is too much pride in a relationship?

-#1 Identify and Address the Issue of Pride
+#1 Identify the Pattern

 #2 Earn His Trust